- About Us

 Many Buddhist traditions are quite different.
 Sky burials, for example, are common in some parts of Tibet.
 In those funerals, the body of the deceased is left to the wilds, where carrion-feeding birds will consume their flesh.
 That’s because in some Buddhist traditions, the body becomes an "empty vessel" once the person has passed away.
 This ritual is seen as an act of charity to use the now-empty body to feed living beings.
 You might note that while this tradition has almost the opposite approach to the body that the Catholic approach does, the crux of it is still selflessness - the idea that the deceased was a part of something greater than themselves (in this case, a sort of natural cycle and reincarnation, rather than God and the Church).

-We’re a and we appreciate the different ways of celebrating life and honouring death in each different culture.
+We’re a funeral chapel in Winnipeg and we appreciate the different ways of celebrating life and honouring death in each different culture.
 Give us a call in your time of need, and we’ll help create the right remembrance for your loved one.